-The new bridge will now open simultaneously in both the westbound and eastbound directions on Labor Day September 2, 2013.
+The new bridge will now open simultaneously in both the westbound and eastbound directions on Labor Day, September 2, 2013.

-Status: The Yerba Buena Island Transition Structures (YBITS) #1 contract is currently in progress.
-Oakland Touchdown (OTD) #2 will begin construction in mid-2012.
-The Self-Anchored Suspension (SAS) segment is in progress and construction is scheduled to be complete and ready for seismic safety opening in both east and west directions by September 2013.
+Status: The Self-Anchored Suspension (SAS) segment is in progress and construction is scheduled to be complete and ready for seismic safety opening in both eastbound and westbound directions by September 2013.